All-Ireland League (rugby union)

 The All-Ireland League (AIL), known for sponsorship reasons as the Energia All-Ireland League, is the national league system for the 50 senior rugby union clubs in Ireland, covering both the Republic of Ireland and Northern Ireland.
 The league was inaugurated in the 1990–91 season.

+Cork Constitution F.C are the only club to have constantly retained their status in Division 1 since 1990/91.
+All other clubs in the league have experienced relegation.

 The league is the second highest level of rugby union in Ireland, as professional teams representing the four provinces of Ireland play in the United Rugby Championship.

 Division 1 sides may field no more than two professional players in their matchday sides, and only one may be a forward.
 Division 2 sides may not field professional players.
 Foreign professional players may not play in the League.